grafana/google-sheets-datasource/docs/sources/alerting.md

 1. Define the rule: name, folder, condition (for example, when a value is above or below a threshold), evaluation group, and contact points.
 For details, refer to [Configure Grafana-managed alert rules](https://grafana.com/docs/grafana/<GRAFANA_VERSION>/alerting/alerting-rules/create-grafana-managed-rule/).
 1. Save the rule.

-After the rule is created, Grafana will evaluate it on the schedule you configured and send notifications when the condition is met.
+After the rule is created, Grafana evaluates it on the schedule you configured and sends notifications when the condition is met.

 ## Query and data considerations